User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Fronthaul Issues

 Bussgang decomposition~\cite{5560739, bussgang1952crosscorrelation} is used to model the effect of quantization, where the nonlinear output of the quantizer is represented as a linear function that depends on the power of the quantizer input, a midrise uniform quantizer function~\cite{8730536} and some distortion noise.
 We note that the quantization step size is defined so that the signal to distortion noise ratio (SDNR) at the output of the quantizer is maximized~\cite{8730536}.
 Similarly, the study in~\cite{EnergyEfficiency8781848} uses Bussgang decomposition to model the effect of quantization.

 The authors of~\cite{EE9212395} investigate the uplink of cell-free massive MIMO networks under different scenarios that depend on where channel estimation is performed and what information is sent back to the CU.
 We note that any signal to be sent to the CU needs to be quantized.
+Results show that quantizing the received signals and pilots then sending them to the CU to perform estimation (denoted as Quantize\&Estimate) is only marginally better in terms of performance than the case of estimating the channels at the access points and then quantizing the estimated channel and signal, and sending them to the CU (denoted as Estimate\&Quantize).
 The authors study the effect of the step size of the quantizer under different scenarios.
 The results presented show that an appropriate choice of the number of the quantized bits can bring the performance of a limited fronthaul close to the performance of a perfect fronthaul system.
 A possible future work could be to adopt an alternative approach and use a non-uniform quantizer.
 In this regard, the quantization levels can be optimized as a function of the statistics of the signal~\cite{6226311} using algorithms like the Lloyd-Max algorithm~\cite{Compression1456239}.

 The study in~\cite{ComputerAndForward7962724} employs a compute-and-forward strategy in the uplink to minimize the load on the fronthaul.
 The approach uses a structured lattice algorithm for physical layer network coding~\cite{4787140}.
 The results presented show that such an approach can decrease the traffic on the fronthaul and increase system throughput.